Master hexagonal architecture in Rust

 Together with AuthorRepository, these ports illustrate the kinds of dependencies you might expect of a real production app.

-AuthorMetrics 34 describes an aggregator of author-related metrics, such as a time series database.
-AuthorNotifier 35 sends notifications to authors.
+AuthorMetrics 34 describes an aggregator of author-related metrics, such as a time-series database.
+AuthorNotifier 35 triggers notifications to authors.

 Rather than stuffing these domain dependencies into AppState directly, we're aiming for this: